-Nonetheless, my own experience with patients and the enormous body of science supporting CoQ10 have convinced me that CoQ10 is the greatest addition to the treatment of congestive heart failure in this century.
+Nonetheless, my own experience with patients and the enormous body of science supporting CoQ10 has convinced me that CoQ10 is the greatest addition to the treatment of congestive heart failure in this century.

-Its primary role—the production of energy at the cellular level—fuels the heart's essential function: pumping blood.
+CoQ10’s primary role is the production of energy at the cellular level which fuels the heart's essential blood pumping functions.
 Since all cellular functions are dependent upon energy, CoQ10 is essential for the health and normal functioning of all human tissues and organs.

-Normally, the amount of CoQ10 within the heart muscle is 10 times greater than in any other organ, but in CHF the heart cells are CoQ10-deficient, and the heart literally is not strong enough to pump blood from its own chambers.
+Normally, the amount of CoQ10 within the heart muscle is 10 times greater than in any other organ, but in congestive heart failure patients, the heart cells are CoQ10-deficient, and the heart literally is not strong enough to pump blood from its own chambers.